ambuilding/chaohuaxishi/_posts/2017-01-11-Interview-Preparation.md

 ### 6 Steps to interview success
 - Identify the job requirements
-- Predict possible questions
+- Predict(Plan for) possible questions
 - Customise CV and cover letter
 - Rehearse interview
 - Know the location and be punctual
-- Relax and be confident
+- Relax and be confident / Be modest yet confident

 ### Stand Out in an Interview: 4 Strategies
 - Prepare to sell yourself
   - uniqueness
   - hard and soft skills

-- Demonstrate your knowledge of the company
+- Demonstrate your knowledge of the company and the job
   - use LinkedIn and company webpage to know:
     - its strengths amongst competitors
     - the reason for job opening